Texas Tech University

 a.
 As shipments arrive damaged, Central Receiving will make a notation of such damages on all copies of the freight bill.
 The freight bill will be attached to the delivery receipt and forwarded with the shipment to the department.
 The department should notify the vendor in writing stating details of the damage and attach the freight bill in order for the vendor to file claim with the carrier; courtesy copies of the correspondence should be forwarded to Payment Strategies at payment.strategies@ttu.edu.

 b.
-All shipments received by the requisitioning department from Central Receiving should be inspected promptly for concealed damage.
-If concealed damage is found, request the freight bill from Central Receiving and call the carrier for an inspection.
+All shipments received by the requisitioning department from Central Receiving should be inspected for concealed damage within three (3) business days.
+If concealed damage is found, the department shall request the freight bill from Central Receiving and call the carrier for an inspection.
 Carrier damage inspections must be requested by the department within fifteen (15) days of delivery to the university; otherwise, the carrier will not assume liability.
-The department must retain the damaged merchandise along with the shipping container and packing materials until the carrier makes an inspection.
-After an inspection is made, notify the vendor in writing, attaching the freight bill and inspection report to the correspondence, in order for the vendor to file claim for damages.
-Courtesy copies of correspondence should be forwarded to Payment Strategies at payment.services@ttu.edu.
-If assistance is needed concerning damages, contact Strategic Acquisition at purchasing@ttu.edu.
+The department must retain the damaged merchandise along with the shipping container and packing materials until the carrier conducts an inspection.
+After an inspection is made, the department shall notify the vendor in writing, attaching the freight bill and inspection report to the correspondence, in order for the vendor to file a claim for damages.
+Courtesy copies of correspondence should be forwarded to Payment Strategies at payment.strategies@ttu.edu.
+If assistance is needed concerning damages, contact Strategic Acquisitions at strategic.acquisitions@ttu.edu.
+Any disputes that cannot be resolved should be escalated to Contract Management (contracting@ttu.edu).

 4. Shortage on Shipments